Chuckle-Doodle/Chuckle-Doodle.github.io/README.md

 ```
   - Navigate to localhost:8000 or selected host:port in a web browser to access application!

-# How to put application online through AWS
+# How to put application online through AWS using Nginx and Gunicorn web server

 1. Create AWS Account
 2. Start EC2 instance with the following settings: